pebauer68/tree/README.md

 Interpreted functions:
-While the above functions are implemented via crystal procs it is possible to write functions in the scripter which have their own namespace vor vars.
+While the above functions are implemented via crystal procs it is possible to write functions in the scripter which have their own namespace for vars.
+This namespaces can be inspected with \<ls vars\>

     puts "hello functions"